timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 Next, we set `blockSize` (the number of threads in a block) and compute `numBlocks` (the number of blocks in a grid).
 Based on 256 threads and 1 million elements we should get 3907 blocks.

-We run the kernel function `add` providing `blockSize` and `numBlock` with a special triple bracket syntax and passing array pointers and the number of their elements.
+We run the kernel function `add` providing `blockSize` and `numBlock` with a special triple bracket syntax and passing array pointers along with the number of their elements.

 The kernel `add` is defined below with a special keyword `__global__`.
 In the function, we need to figure out the index of the current element.
 We can calculate it using built-in `blockIdx`, `blockDim`, and `threadIdx` variables that give us the block index, block size, and thread index within the block, respectively.
 While CUDA supports 1D, 2D, 3D data — vector, matrix, and volume (a 3D array) — in this post we work with vectors, therefore we only access `x` property when computing the index.